 ![]() |

 The past one month has seen a funeral event of one man that has captured the attention of Kenyans from all walks of life.
 This was no ordinary man.
 He was Kenyas Vice President, Honorable Michael Kijana Wamalwa.
 One of the reasons why the funeral drew so much attention was because of some of the traditional customs that accompanied the whole event.
 Some viewed the customs as rather peculiar.
 You see, the Luhya tribe, from which Honorable Wamalwa came from, is a tribe that adheres to several customs during burial rites.
 I have had the opportunity of getting to attend and learn about some of the Luhya burial rites.
 So read on and hopefully you will come to appreciate some of the unique customs of the Luhya tribe.
-Once the death of a member of the community takes place, a group of women will run around the familys village to announce the death by wailing.
-Members of the community will then quickly gather at the house of the bereaved to share in the sorrow of losing a loved one.
-By now, the dead body will have been laid out in a casket in the veranda for viewing.
 It is during the viewing, that you will occasionally find

 a mourner who will address the dead person and wonder why he or she departed